NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Multisensor/PRISMATIC/prismatic_workshop.md

 ### Study design

-This workshop uses one 1 km x 1 km remote-sensing tile from NEON's Lower Teakettle (TEAK) site from 2021, however [the whole workflow](https://github.com/RS-PRISMATIC/PRISMATIC) allows for entire site, multi-site, and multi-year implementation.
+This workshop uses one 1 km x 1 km remote-sensing tile from NEON's Lower Teakettle (TEAK) site from 2021, however <a href="https://github.com/RS-PRISMATIC/PRISMATIC" target=_blank>the whole workflow</a> allows for entire site, multi-site, and multi-year implementation.
 Changing configuration values or forcing a rerun lets you explore how workflow choices affect the result.

 ### Why combine field data and remote sensing?